NERO1412/ICTPCSSYSamit/README.md

 to scan existing QR code.

 After completing the activity, the user can press the top right icon (Log Out) to sign out from this SAMIT system.

+# ICTPCSSYSamit, must rename this folder to "SYSamit2" after you clone it.